tristedw/omega/README.md

 python voice assistant with IOT and Chromecast compatability V0.2

 # about
 A python voice assistant, which is capable of controlling sonoff devices flashed with the [tasmota](https://github.com/arendst/Sonoff-Tasmota) firmware or even non modified Wemo smart plugs.
 You can also cast to a chromecast with ethier setting up and using [FlexTV](https://github.com/d8ahazard/FlexTV) to cast to Plex, or you can cast directly from YouTube.
+Aswell as many other features.

 # installation
   1. install PyAudio and dependencies